 LicenseRef- identifier is later identified as a

-match to a license on the SPDX License List or added to the SPDX
+match to a license on the SPDX License List (for example, because of a

 Fedora package maintainers are responsible for regularly monitoring the upstream source code of their packages for any changes or additions to licenses.
 When a license changes upstream, or a new license is introduced, the following guidelines apply: